ibm-cloud-docs/vmwaresolutions/netapp/np_netappoverview.md

 ### Virtualization management

-This layer consists of vCenter Server virtual appliance, NSX Manager, two NSX ESGs, 3 NSX Controllers, Platform Services Controller (PSC) virtual appliance, vCSA, and the IBM® CloudDriver virtual machine.
+This layer consists of vCenter Server virtual appliance, NSX Manager, two NSX ESGs, 3 NSX Controllers, Platform Services Controller (PSC) virtual appliance, vCSA, and the IBM CloudDriver virtual machine.

 NetApp ONTAP Select runs in a VMware cluster and virtualizes the local storage on the hosts.
 NetApp ONTAP Select is deployed in the dedicated model, where other workloads are not expected to share the same cluster with it.
 As a result, the hardware configuration of the NetApp ONTAP Select on {{site.data.keyword.cloud_notm}} offering is sized only based on the requirements of NetApp ONTAP Select.